indiqusdocs/apiculus/docs/Subscribers/Compute/LinuxInstances/AboutLinuxInstances.md

 ![Create Linux Instance](img/CreatingLinuxInstances1.png)

-To view a list of section and the various operations or actions you can perform by going inside the particular section, click on the instance name.
+To view a list of section where you can perform various operations or actions, click the **instance name**.
 Below the Instance name, there is an informational view where you can find the following details:

 - Configuration
 - Availability Zone